OECD slashes G7 growth forecasts on weaker Europe outlook

 Forecasting 2012 growth of 1.4 percent growth for the Group of Seven economies as a whole, the OECD’s estimates diverged widely across group, with European countries lagging significantly.

-“The euro area remains a crucial point, the epicenter of the crisis,” the Paris-based Organisation for Economic Cooperation’s chief economist Pier Carlo Padoan told journalists.
+“The euro area remains a crucial point, the epicentre of the crisis,” the Paris-based Organisation for Economic Cooperation’s chief economist Pier Carlo Padoan told journalists.

 “It needs to be addressed for its own sake; it needs to be addressed for the stability of the global economy.
 It is critical that the ECB can go ahead with bond market interventions.”